TalhaZubiya/Customer-Support-QA-Bot/README.md

 The fictional SaaS company used in this project is **Clario**, with **Clario Workspace** as its product.

 ---

 ## How It Works

-Customer
-   │
-   ▼
-Chat Interface
-   │
-   ▼
-Customer Support AI Agent
-   │
-   ├──────────────► Conversation Memory
-   │
-   ▼
+The system consists of two main workflows:

-Knowledge Base Search
+1. Knowledge Base Ingestion

-   │
-   ▼
-Pinecone Vector Database
-   │
-   ▼
-Relevant Knowledge
-   │
-   ▼
-AI Agent
-   │
-   ▼
-Customer Response
+   The knowledge base is collected from Google Drive, processed into documents, converted into embeddings using OpenAI, and stored in Pinecone for semantic search.

+2. Customer Support & Q&A

-The knowledge base is converted into embeddings and stored in Pinecone.
-When a customer asks a question, the AI Agent retrieves relevant information from the knowledge base and generates a response using the retrieved context.
+   When a customer submits a query, the AI Support Agent uses the chat model, conversation memory, and Pinecone knowledge base to retrieve relevant information and generate a response.

 ---